 British Youth Council and UK Youth Parliament

-We provide direct training, campaigning and volunteering opportunities to young people enabling them to interact with decision makers and participate in their communities; and offer support, advice and resources to a network of over 230 member organizations and local youth councils across the country.
+We provide direct training, campaigning and volunteering opportunities to young people enabling them to interact with decision makers and participate in their communities; and offer support, advice and resources to a network of over 250 member organisations and local youth councils across the country.

 Young people lead on every aspect of our work: our board of trustees are all aged 16-25, elected annually by other young people from across the UK.